ansible/docsite/personas/ansible-docsite-personas.md

 <img src="https://i.imgur.com/QufXcjw.png" alt="Person using a computer" width="100"/>

-I write or want to get started writing Ansible plugins and modules in Python or other programming languages.
+I write, or want to start writing, Ansible plugins and modules in Python or other programming languages.
+I might also want to write code for Ansible projects such as Lint, Molecule, or Event-driven Ansible.

 * **Needs:** Understand programmatic options and their expected behaviour.
 * **Attitude:** Technically curious and prefers verbosity.